xavier-tobin/PatternAnnotatedString/README.md

 This library solves the problem of styling user-generated or dynamic text.
 Simply map patterns -> styles, and then use them to generate an `AnnotatedString`.

-- [x] 📝 Alternative to `buildAnnotatedString` for generating styled AnnotatedStrings
+- [x] 📝 Alternative to `buildAnnotatedString` for generating AnnotatedString
+- [x] 📎 Easy clickable and hyperlink text styling
 - [x] 🚀 Respects Compose lifecycle with performance options
 - [x] 📜 Simple, highly flexible API
 - [x] 📦 Out-of-the-box support for custom paragraph backgrounds